esseks/monicelli/README.md

 subset of C++.
 For those of you who want to get to the code ASAP, the `examples/` folder contains a set of programs covering most of the features of the language.

-A good wat to learn on the field is comparing the resulting C++ with the input.
+A good way to learn on the field is comparing the resulting C++ with the input.
 Well, mostly with the beautified version of the input, `*.beauty.mc`.

 The compiler reads from standard input and print result to standard output.